Cold Spring, NY is a village in the Hudson Valley with great restaurants, boutique shops, and antique stores -Photo by Find My Food Stu

 Created with Fabric.js 4.6.0

-Cassoulet with duck, sausage, and white beans at Brasserie Le Bouchon in Cold Spring, NY.
+Cassoulet with duck, lamb, and pork sausage at Brasserie Le Bouchon in Cold Spring, NY

 Le Bouchon

-Outdoor seating is available on the back patio during warmer months, and the small front porch has a few tables that are good for people watching along Main Street.
+Outdoor seating is available on the back patio in warmer months, and the small front porch has a few tables good for watching foot traffic along Main Street.
+It’s a reliable dinner option and one of the more distinctive restaurants the village has to offer.

 Angie's Bake Shop & Cafe